 If something has damaged the key or fob but the transponder chip is still intact, the chip should be able to be reused in a new key.
 As with remote key fobs, you’ll want to contact a locksmith right away because it may be nearly impossible to enter a building or start your motor vehicle without a working transponder key.
 And if you’re dealing with a situation that will require reprogramming, it is, unfortunately, going to take a fair amount of time to get fixed.

 Keep in mind that, once again, you’ll want to search out the services of a locksmith that understands the complicated ins and outs of transponder keys and programming and that can do the work right.
 This isn’t the time to go with a less experienced service provider that “thinks” it can complete the repair.
+The best locksmith will offer these services.

 You need a specialized locksmith for key cutting, but you need an even more specialized locksmith for remote key fobs and transponder keys.
 You likely use both in your daily life, so you should give strong consideration to a locksmith company that has staff who specialize in both.